-3. Select the checkbox that you want to create an unmanaged workload for.
-The Create Unmanaged Workloads button becomes enabled.
+3. Select the checkbox adjacent to the IP address for which you want to create an unmanaged workload.

-- 4. Click Create Unmanaged Workloads.
-The Assign Labels dialog box appears. - 5.
-From the drop-down list, select the labels to assign to the unmanaged workload and click Confirm.
+- 4. Click Create Unmanaged Workloads. - 5.
+In the Assign Labels dialog box, click the drop-down list and select the labels you want to assign to the unmanaged workload. - 6.
+Click Confirm. - 7.
+[Optional] Recalculate your map with the newly created unmanaged workload by clicking Recalculate in the confirmation dialog box. - 8.
+In the left navigation, click Workloads. - 9.

-A dialog box appears indicating that the unmanaged workload was created.

-6. [Optional] Recalculate your map with the newly created unmanaged workload by clicking Recalculate in the confirmation dialog box.

-To complete the configuration of the unmanaged workload, perform the rest of the steps.

-- 7. From the PCE UI navigation, choose Servers & Endpoints > Workloads (New UI).
-The Workloads page appears.
 In the Workloads list, locate the new unmanaged workload you created.
 Identify the unmanaged workload by its name, which is its IP address.

-The new unmanaged workload does not list any information for its enforcement because it does not have a VEN installed on it. - 8.
-To complete the configuration for the unmanaged workload, click its IP address in the Workload list.
+No enforcement information is available for the new unmanaged workload because it doesn't yet have a VEN installed on it.

-The Unmanaged Workload page appears.
+10 Click IP address in the Workload list.

-- 9. Click Edit and complete the workload information.
-For information about the fields for unmanaged workloads, see "Add an Unmanaged Workload" in the Security Policy Guide. - 10 Click Save.
+- 11. Click Edit and enter the workload information.
+For information about the fields for unmanaged workloads, see "Add an Unmanaged Workload" in the Security Policy Guide. - 12.
+Click Save.